Homemaker Family Support

 Explanation of Services

-Services are provided to elderly or handicapped adults over 18 years of age who are in danger of being neglected, exploited, or abused.
+Services are provided to elderly or persons with disabilities over 18 years of age who are in danger of being neglected, exploited, or abused.
 The homemaker performs tasks in the home that the client is no longer able to do for him/herself.
-There are some elderly/handicapped adults who also benefit from the teaching, supervision, and skills development component of the homemaker service.
+There are some adults who also benefit from the teaching, supervision, and skills development component of the homemaker service.

 Number of Persons Served